BUPT-DSDesign/Student_Management_System/README.md

-# Student_Management_System
+# Student_Management_System（By Jhc， Nty， Zzy）
 A student management system with mutiple functions.